PULPIT TODAY SERMONS

 “By his stripes” He restores your purpose and direction.

-“By his stripes” He restores your hope.
+“By his stripes” He restores the eternal hopes of the human race.

-I want you to consider what Jesus said He would do for the last day generation of believers.
+I want you to consider what Jesus said He would do for the last-day generation of Believers.
 Jesus said in Matthew 17:11, “Elijah [will] come and will restore all things.”
-And Peter said in Acts 3:21 that Christ’s return would “restore everything.”
+And Peter said in Acts 3:21 that Christ’s Return would “restore everything.”

 (Transition) That’s the magnificence of the incarnation.
 Third, let’s consider, The Love of the Incarnation.